Twelve Days of ZAPmas - Day 9 - Automated Scanning and ATTACK mode

 The only setting I changed from the defaults was checking the URL Path from the Input Vectors.

-The hope is that this will find issues and create Alerts in ZAP, alongside the passively detected alert.
+The hope is that this will find issues and create Alerts in ZAP, alongside the passively detected alerts.
 I found that, out-of-the-box, it struggled with a lot of the more modern applications I tried it on.
 However, I ran it against Dojo Basic, which is an older target in the style of a legacy PHP app, but would also be reasonably representative of ASP.Net webforms (.aspx) apps using regular form-based auth.
 Against this older application architecture, the scanner performed brilliantly with a default configuration.

 As you can see in the picture above, there were lots of alerts including for several different types of injection.
 I didn't dive too deeply into them, but I've used this application for teaching purposes, and I think ZAP may have found every flaw that I normally use as a class example, plus a few more.